elidoran/node-date-holidays/README.md

       default: return 0
     }
   },
 })

+// any of the three "info" properties may specify a function instead of an Object.
+// they must return an Object.
+// this allows fresh objects to be returned each time it's needed. holidays.add({
+  mainInfo: () => { return { some: 'new object' } },
+  month: 4,
+  day: 5,
+})

 // by default, no caching is done.
 The `is()` function will be called each time.